AWBuchanan7/copland98/README.md

 - The xfce4-panel-profiles package
 - A Window compositor

-(If your are using an older desktop that uses GTK3.18, you can use [this forked version of the theme.](https://github.com/EMH-Mark-I/Chicago95-Custom-XUbuntu-16.04-))
+(If you are using an older desktop that uses GTK3.18, you can use [this forked version of the theme.](https://github.com/EMH-Mark-I/Chicago95-Custom-XUbuntu-16.04-))

 -----